open-review-toolkit/open-review-toolkit/README.md

 ## Hosting Your Site

 After running `make site`, the complete website is available as static HTML pages and assets in the `website/build/` directory.
 These can be copied over to the web host of your choice.
 You can also use a static web site host like [GitHub Pages](https://pages.github.com/).

+## Need Help?

+Feel free to join our [mailing list](https://groups.google.com/forum/#!forum/open-review-toolkit) and ask questions or see how other folks are using the project.